 What Can You Do If You Can’t Pay Your Medical Bills?

-- Negotiate for Discounts: The words “discount” and “bill” may seem like they wouldn’t go together, but some providers do offer discounts if you can pay your bill within a certain number of days.
-Additionally, you can try to negotiate with your provider to get the bill lowered, though this may be difficult if you don’t have negotiation experience.
+Ask for Discounts: The words “discount” and “bill” may seem like they wouldn’t go together, but some providers do offer discounts if you can pay your bill within a certain number of days.
+Additionally, you can try to work something out with your provider to get the bill lowered, though this may be difficult if you don’t have experience playing this kind of hardball.
 Be sure to also ask about any income-base discounts, such as a sliding fee scale based on your earned income.

-- Medical Debt Relief Service: Debt relief companies like Accredited Debt Relief may be able to help you pay off your medical bills.
-You’ll deposit a set amount into a special savings account every month.
-While you’re making those monthly payments, an experienced debt negotiators will speak to your healthcare provider on your behalf to try and get them to agree to lowering the total amount you owe.
+Medical Debt Solutions Service: Debt solutions companies like Accredited Debt Relief may be able to help you pay off your medical bills by lowering your monthly payments and working. on your behalf to lower the total amount you owe.

 Benefits of Medical Debt Relief

 Debt consolidation can be a more straightforward approach to paying off your bills because instead of trying to remember the different payments you may have (ex. to a hospital, to a physician’s group), you’ll only have to remember one monthly payment.